ADR Canada advocates for three policies which will lead Canada on the path to preventing adverse drug reactions:

 1. Establishing a national mandatory database to record and monitor all adverse drug reactions.

-2. Establishing publicly funded genetic screening to identify gene variants in individuals that can lead to adverse drug reactions.
+2. Establishing publicly funded genetic testing to identify gene variants in individuals that can lead to adverse drug reactions.

-3. Establishing a centralized electronic medical record system to improve patient safety and give healthcare providers access to life-saving information.
+3. Supporting electronic medical record systems to improve patient safety and give healthcare providers access to life-saving information, such as drug allergies, right when they need it.

 The identification of harmful drug-gene combinations means that some ADRs can be entirely prevented.
 For example, it was discovered that the gene variant HLA-B*15:02 combined with the drug carbamazepine resulted in the allergic reaction toxic epidermal necrolysis (TEN) and Steven Johnson’s Syndrome (SJS), the less severe form of TEN.
 When Taiwan identified patients carrying the HLA-B*15:02 gene and had them avoid carbamazepine, it saw a significant reduction in SJS-TEN, preventing an estimated ten cases of these potentially life-threatening diseases.
 In 2010, Taiwan, realizing the benefits associated with conducting genetic tests versus the costs of caring for SJS-TEN patients, began covering the cost of genetic tests as part of their national health insurance.
 This action towards preventing ADRs can be taken towards high frequencies of ADR related genes in Canada and/or all drug gene combinations that have thus far been successfully identified.